developershubhamsingh/Node/notes.md

 local host = or = 127.0.0.1: port numbers
 avoid port numbers 8080

-# Node.js is a runtime environment that allows to run    JavaScript outside the browser and also create our own server.
+# Node.js is a runtime environment that allows to run JavaScript outside the browser and also create their own server.

-# Handling Routes with http is difficult so Express is there for creating and handling routes.
+# Handling Routes with http is difficult so Express is there for creating servers and handling routes.

 # express is a framework that is used in nodejs for creating server and handling routes.
- > It makes creating servers, handling routes, and using middleware much easier.
+ > It creates servers, handles routes, and using middleware much easier.
  > If you create a server using only Node.js, you have to write more code.
 But with Express.js, the same work becomes shorter and simpler.

 # nodemon :